-If you have already sent us an adoption application, please just let us know you are interested via email at email@example.com or submit your application here.
+If you have already sent us an adoption application, no need to reapply.
+Just let us know you are interested by emailing us at firstname.lastname@example.org.

-Some of our happy dogs who have been given a loving forever home
+Some of our happy dogs who have been adopted to loving forever homes

 Dogs whose owners we have helped with training, advice or fostering

 German Shepherd Dog Rescue South Australia Inc. charges a fee to cover costs involved with the adoption process.
 The adoption fee varies with individual dogs.
 Half is paid as a deposit and the balance is due when the adoption is finalised.